 Time to add some flavor to your simple syrup!

 Now that you know how to make the plain version of this sweet concoction, let’s talk about Flavored Simple Syrups.
 They are the easiest way to add flavor to your favorite classic cocktails.
 You can add herbs, spices, fruits, peppers, or any combination of ingredients once you have brought your simple syrup to a gentle boil and all the sugar is dissolved.
 Heat will help to extract flavor from your add-ins, creating a tasty syrup.
 This is a raspberry blueberry basil syrup.

-Helpful tips for making DIY Flavored Simple Syrup:
+Helpful tips for Flavored Syrup:

 - Simmer heartier items like rosemary, lemongrass, or rhubarb longer for a stronger taste.

 - Tender herbs like thyme or soft berries will fall apart if simmered too long, so remove them from the stove almost immediately.
 Flavors are extracted while the syrup cools.

 - Get creative with unique ingredients like black peppercorns, mulling spices, or celery.